Using public accessor tasks/functions to read and write registers causes BLKANDNBLK error

 Revised tests attached as git diff against current HEAD (commit 31b55d384479ca19704b094128f545b499aa6a73).

-#3 Updated by Wilson Snyder about 7 years ago
+#3 Updated by Wilson Snyder over 7 years ago

 - Category set to Lint